-- 1.9 This policy covers four main areas: - The general principles for dealing with conflicts of interest within Belfast City Council - Formal registration of interests by Councillors - Procedures for declaring and managing conflicts of interest - Determining whether or not a conflict of interest exists and is material - o Approving a 'transaction' where a conflict of interest is involved - Documentation of disclosures and decisions - Appointments to outside organisations. - 1.10 If you have any queries in respect of this Policy or need advice in relation to a specific case, please contact the Assistant Chief Executive on 028 9027 0239.
+- 1.9 This Policy covers three main areas: - The general principles for dealing with conflicts of interest within Belfast City Council - Formal registration of interests by Councillors

+- Procedures for declaring and managing conflicts of interest - Determining whether or not a conflict of interest exists and is material - o Approving a 'transaction' where a conflict of interest is involved - Documentation of disclosures and decisions. - 1.10 If you have any queries in respect of this policy or need advice in relation to a specific case, please contact the Assistant Chief Executive on 028 9027 0239.